OffprintStudios/Sailfish/README.md

 ## Contributing

-We will (eventually) have Contribution guidelines written up!
+We will (eventually) have Contribution guidelines written up, so check back later!